Ranvek, 15 mg 28 pcs.

 Infections

-In placebo-controlled clinical trials where patients in the groups were receiving concomitant therapy with traditional DMARDs, the incidence of severe infections over 12-14 weeks was 1.2% in the group of patients taking RANVEC 15 mg compared with 0.6% in the placebo group.
-In controlled trials with methotrexate as a comparison drug, the 12-14 week rate of infections in the RANVEC monotherapy group at a dose of 15 mg was 0.6% compared to 0.4% in the methotrexate group.
+In placebo-controlled clinical trials in which patients were treated concomitantly with traditional DMARDs, the incidence of severe infections at 12 to 14 weeks in patients receiving RANVEC 15 mg was 1.2% compared with 0.6% in the placebo group.
+In controlled studies using methotrexate as a comparator, the incidence of infections at 12-14 weeks in the RANVEC 15 mg monotherapy group was 0.6% compared to 0.4% in the methotrexate group.

 Tuberculosis

-Opportunistic infections (excluding tuberculosis)
+Opportunistic infections (except tuberculosis)

 Malignant neoplasms

-.
-In placebo-controlled clinical trials in which patients in the groups received concomitant therapy with traditional DMARDs, the incidence of gastrointestinal hollow-tract perforation was 0.2% in the RANVEC 15-mg dose compared to 0% in the placebo group.
-In controlled trials with methotrexate as a reference drug over 12-14 weeks no cases of gastrointestinal perforation were observed in the RANVEC monotherapy group at a dose of 15 mg and in the methotrexate group.
-Overall incidence of gastrointestinal perforation during long-term therapy in the group of patients treated with RANVEC in the dose of 15 mg in all five clinical trials of phase 3 amounted to 0.08 cases per 100 patient-years.
+In placebo-controlled clinical trials where patients in groups received concomitant therapy with traditional DMARDs, the incidence of perforation of the hollow organs of the gastrointestinal tract in the group of patients taking RANVEK at a dose of 15 mg was 0.2% compared to 0% in the placebo group.
+In controlled studies using methotrexate as a comparator drug for 12-14 weeks, there were no cases of gastrointestinal perforation in the RANVEC monotherapy group at a dose of 15 mg and in the methotrexate group.
+The overall incidence of gastrointestinal perforation during long-term therapy in the group of patients taking RANVEK at a dose of 15 mg in all five phase 3 clinical studies was 0.08 cases per 100 patient-years.

 Thrombosis